elastic/connectors/docs/DOCKER.md

-# Running Connectors Service in Docker
+# Run Connector Service in Docker

 Running Connectors Service in Docker is really easy.
 All it requires is having Docker installed on a local system, and nothing more!